Need-to-know info about Thursday’s USAFA Graduation

 COLORADO SPRINGS – Class of 2019 commencement at the United States Air Force Academy is guaranteed to create traffic and congestion issues, exacerbated further by the prominence of the keynote speaker, President Donald Trump.

 For those with tickets to the event, the base gates will open at 6:00 a.m., with long lines of cars expected along North Academy Boulevard approaching the south gate and North Gate Boulevard approaching the north gate.
 Exit ramps from I-25 are expected to be packed, as well as approach lanes of the interstate for each interchange.
-Tailgating is not allowed.
+Tailgaiting is not permitted in the Falcon Stadium parking lot.

 Gates to Falcon Stadium open at 7:30 a.m., with extremely long lines expected due to the additional security procedures required due to the presence of the President.
 Guests should expect to pass through metal detectors and have their bags, purses, and other items searched.
 Certain items are not allowed inside the stadium.